ElonN/arson/README.md

 This header makes it possible to deduce all required information for reconstruction from the content of the shards only.
 That means user can ignore ordering, file names, etc. - just transfer enough shards to the decoder.

+The input data to encode can be of the following:
+* Stream from io.Reader (number of bytes should be given as argument)
+* Read from file

 The shards can be emitted in the following ways:
 * Streamed to given io.writer
 * Written to output directory